axelberardino/piretoutpire/README.md

 ![logo](doc/pire_to_pire.png)

 This project implements a simplified p2p network.
 It allows to send message from a peer to another in a decentralized manner.
-Also, file sharing (like bittorrent) is also handled.
+File sharing (like bittorrent) is also handled.

+If user A sends a message M to user B and B is known by the service, the service will deliver M to user B. All messages sent by users will be transferred directly from one user to the other across the network, in peer-to-peer, and doesn't rely on a central server.

+Implementation use the Kademlia DHT algorithm, and handle these 4 concepts:
+  * ping: check if a peer is alive
+  * find_node: find for the "closest" nodes, given a target
+  * store_value: store a value into the dht
+  * find_value: get a value store into the dht

+On top of that, some concept have been taken from bittorent, such as:
+  * announce: tell which peers are able to share a file, even partially
+  * get_peers: retrieve all the peers who share a given file

+Then:
+  * send_message: simply send a message to a user by its ID.

-More information is available in [doc section](doc/README.md).
+More information is available in the [doc section](doc/README.md).

 # Running and playing with it

-Launch a server like that:
+The simplest way you can launch a server is by doing that:
 ```sh
 cargo run -- seed
 ```